 Knysna, South Africa

-Scheduled for 3-6 May 2018, the Hillclimb will be the fifth edition as the Jaguar Simola Hillclimb.
-Jaguar South Africa’s continued commitment to the event once again allows us to be proactive with our planning, and so even before the 2017 event was run, we were already putting some of the blocks in place for the 2018 edition.
-Our objective is to always keep improving the Hillclimb therefore, as always, we evaluate what was good and not so good from 2017, listen to all our stakeholders, take a look at other global events for inspiration and ideas and then decide which factors to implement with the view to make it a better experience for all.
+Scheduled for 2-5 May 2019, the Hillclimb will be the sixth running known as the Jaguar Simola Hillclimb.
+Jaguar South Africa’s continued commitment to the event once again allows us to be proactive with our planning, and so, even before the 2018 event was run, we were already putting some of the blocks in place for our tenth anniversary.

-Whether you have attended the Jaguar Simola Hillclimb before, or not, you won’t want to miss the 2018 event as the line-up of cars and activity promises to be better than ever, while the smoke, noise, vibe, excitement levels and off-track activities are the epitome of good entertainment.
+In 2018 we had more non-motorsport visitors than ever attend the event and the result was overwhelming – they had a blast and want to come back next year.
+So, whether you have attended the Jaguar Simola Hillclimb before or not, you won’t want to miss the 2019 experience as the line-up of cars and activity promises to be better than ever, while the smoke, noise, vibe, excitement levels and off-track activities are the epitome of good entertainment.

 Whether you are a petrol head, speed lover or just someone who loves a good time – don’t miss out – you will leave satisfied and enthralled at the spectacle.

 Activity kicks off on Thursday 2 May with the Classic Car Display and Parade in Hedge Street and from thereon in it is non-stop entertainment for the rest of the weekend.
 Don’t miss it!